 The boy scouts teach their members this motto when they camp.
 No matter where you go, you should keep it in mind, too.
 Don’t leave behind litter or take things from the lake or pool area.
 Litter can damage lakes and natural areas, and taking from them can cause issues with the ecosystem.
 No, taking one stick or rock shouldn’t cause this type of issue, but if every visitor does, it will cause problems.

 Whatever you do this summer, enjoy yourself.
 Safety measures can enhance the fun that you have at the lake or pool.
-You do not want the children miserable because you forgot the sunscreen or that they got food poisoning.
+You do not want the children miserable because you forgot the sunscreen or they got food poisoning.
 You can take precautions to ensure that you all have a fantastic time.

 Safety should be your first thought when doing anything as a family this summer.
 In light of the COVID-19 pandemic, don’t forget the hand sanitizer and social distancing.
 You don’t want to spread germs and share spaces with people who may be infected.
-If you suspect one of you has been exposed, stay home and go swimming another day.
+If you suspect one of you has been exposed, stay home and swim another day.